Industrial Hemp Farming Act of 2009: History

 National drug control policies opposed this legislation as it was believed that hemp plants could provide cover during cultivation for marijuana plants.

 Ruling of proposed bill

-This legislation, the Industrial Hemp Farming Act of 2005 and the Industrial Hemp Farming Act of 2007, were introduced, referred to committee, and no additional legislative action taken.
+This legislation, the Industrial Hemp Farming Act of 2005 and the Industrial Hemp Farming Act of 2007, were introduced, referred to committee, and no additional legislative action was taken.

 Etymology

 Currently, the word "marijuana" is the accepted spelling.
 However, "marihuana" was the correct spelling and most commonly used form in early Federal Government of the United States documents.
 That is why, as stated in the bill, marijuana is spelled "marihuana;" to maintain consistency across government documents.